ECOLOGICAL/NATURE-ASSISTED ARTS THERAPIES

-This article examines the key presumptions and theoretical foundation of ecological, or nature-assisted creative arts therapies, a branch of contemporary ecotherapy.
-It is considered from the perspective of the eco-human multi-disciplinary approach defining the human being in a relation to the environment, and seeking to reveal one’s own subjectivity and to shape the world in order to fill one’s needs and take care of environmental well-being.
-Such key concepts of ecological creative arts therapies as ecological, eco-human perspective on health and illness, eco-identity formation, nature as the third part in the therapeutic relations, environmental and ecopsychology perception of the therapeutic setting, the role of the arts in providing meaningful human connection to nature are explained.
-This helps to understand ecological, nature-assisted arts therapies as providing both public and environmental health and establishing more harmonious relations of humans with nature.
+This article examines the key presumptions and theoretical foundations of ecological or nature-assisted creative arts therapies, a branch of contemporary ecotherapy.
+The ecological arts therapies are considered from the perspective of the eco-human multi-disciplinary approach, which defines the human being in relation to the environment, and seeks to reveal the individual's subjectivity and shape the world in order to fulfill their needs and take care of environmental well-being.
+Key concepts of ecological creative arts therapies are explored, such as the ecological, eco-human perspective on health and illness, eco-identity formation, the role of nature as the third subject in the therapeutic relationship, the environmental and ecopsychological perception of the therapeutic setting, and the role of the arts in providing meaningful human connection to nature.
+These concepts support the understanding of ecological, nature-assisted arts therapies as encouraging both public and environmental health and establishing more harmonious relations of humans with nature.

 Keywords: creative arts therapies, eco-human approach, ecopsychology, ecotherapy, ecopoiesis, poiesis, environment

-The spectrum of expressive forms, used as environmental creative responses embraced in these therapies is broad and includes visual art, drama and ritual, music, dance and movement, and creative writing, as well as practices that integrate the expressive arts in terms of interacting with animals and plants, wilderness journeys, contemplative presence in nature, etc. Ecological / nature-assisted arts therapies together with ecotherapy, environmental philosophy, environmental education as well as the contemporary environmental arts support the emerging eco-human approach and the growing field of constructive innovations, eco-human technologies that can be applied in education, medicine, the wider social context in order to counteract the environmental crisis and enable a more harmonious co-evolution of human beings and the more-than-human world, the eco-sphere.
+There is a broad spectrum of expressive forms that are used as creative responses to the environment in these therapies, including visual art, drama, ritual, music, dance, movement, and creative writing, as well as practices that integrate the expressive arts in terms of interacting with animals and plants, wilderness journeys, contemplative presence in nature, and so on.
+Ecological / nature-assisted arts therapies together with ecotherapy, environmental philosophy, environmental education and the contemporary environmental arts support the emerging eco-human approach and the growing field of constructive innovations and eco-human technologies that can be applied in education, medicine, and the wider social context in order to counteract the environmental crisis and enable a more harmonious co-evolution of human beings and the more-than-human world, the eco-sphere.

-The emergence of nature-assisted, or ecological arts therapies marks a decisive moment in the development of these therapies, because they mean something more than just a set of innovations that can be implemented in already established therapeutic approaches.
-Rather they strive to form a new and even revolutionary platform for empirical forms of therapeutic and health-promoting work, supported by a constellation of distinct theoretical ideas and values.
+The emergence of ecological arts therapies marks a decisive moment in the development of other creative arts therapies.
+The ecological element is more than just a set of innovations that can be implemented in already established therapeutic approaches.
+Rather, ecological arts therapies strive to form a new and even revolutionary platform for empirical forms of therapeutic and health-promoting work, supported by a constellation of distinct theoretical ideas and values.

 Environmental psychology, ecopsychology, environmental education, deep ecology, the environmental arts/eco-arts, ecological arts therapies, as well as some forms of environmental activism belong to the environmental movement.
-This movement challenges the basic foundations of our current civilization and can even be considered as related to a paradigm shift, since paradigms, according to Kuhn , are not simply theories, but the entire worldview in which theories exist, and all of the implications that come with it.
-A significant part of the environmental movement is concerned with the need for radical change in personal beliefs, and the need for ideas about complex systems and organizations to replace former ways of thinking about human beings and organizing social and economic life in its relationships to the global life web.
-Ecological arts and arts therapies, together with environmental psychology/ecopsychology, environmental humanities, environmental education and deep ecology become a major source of ideas in the tradition of anti-reductionist thinking in science and in the humanities and bring forth the new environmental paradigm which reverses modernist, Cartesian thinking and perception of the human being and the world as machines.
+This movement challenges the basic foundations of our current civilization and can even be considered as related to a paradigm shift, since paradigms, according to Kuhn , are not simply theories, but the entire worldview in which theories exist, and all of the implications that come with this.
+A significant part of the environmental movement is concerned with the need for radical change in personal beliefs, and the need for new ideas about complex systems and organizations to replace former ways of thinking about human beings and how to organize social and economic life in relationship to the global life web.
+Ecological arts and arts therapies, together with environmental psychology/ecopsychology, the environmental humanities, environmental education and deep ecology have become a major source of ideas in the tradition of anti-reductionist thinking in science and in the humanities.
+They offer a new environmental paradigm which reverses modernist, Cartesian thinking and the perception of human beings and the world as machines.

-Nature-assisted arts therapies can involve experiences of becoming embedded in the ecosystem and empathic attuning to the living environment and forms of life.
+Nature-assisted arts therapies can involve experiences of becoming embedded in the ecosystem and empathic attuning to the living environment and different forms of life.
 This process has the potential to allow us to actualize and bring to the conscious mind certain aspects of the human experience, in particular, those related to our biological history and our ‘ecological unconscious,’ according to Theodore Roszak .
-The results of this include improved health, well-being and support for our perception of ourselves as ‘ecological subjects’ our eco-identity [28, 29].
-Nature-assisted arts therapies can bring changes to humans’ perception of themselves in their interconnectedness with the life web and by doing so, they provide a modest but compelling acts of regeneration, an adaptive response to healing not only of human beings, but of the multitude of places on the planet that experience distress and ‘illness.’
-They strive to achieve multiple therapeutic goals embracing both the micro- and macro-levels, since they not only deal with individual needs and health issues, but with environmental issues as well.
+The results of this include improved health, well-being and support for our perception of ourselves as ‘ecological subjects’ - our eco-identity [28, 29].
+Nature-assisted arts therapies can bring changes to humans’ perception of themselves and their interconnectedness with the life web.
+By doing so, these therapies provide modest but compelling acts of regeneration, an adaptive response to healing not only of human beings, but of the multitude of places on the planet that experience distress and ‘illness.’
+They strive to achieve multiple therapeutic goals, embracing both the micro- and macro-levels, since they not only deal with individual needs and health issues, but with environmental issues as well.